-We intend to enact cost savings measures during 2022 to preserve capital.
+We implemented a cost savings initiative during 2022 to preserve capital, and intend to implement additional cost savings measures in the future.
 We expect to incur costs in connection with these cost savings initiatives.
 Our ability to achieve the anticipated cost savings and other benefits from these initiatives within the expected time frame is subject to many estimates and assumptions.
 There can be no assurance that the anticipated cost savings will be achieved, or that they will not be significantly and materially less than anticipated, or that the completion of such cost savings initiatives will be effectively accomplished.
 In addition, our ability to realize the anticipated cost savings are subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control, such as operating difficulties, supply chain disruptions or general economic or industry conditions.
 If we fail to realize the anticipated cost savings it could have a material negative impact on our results of operations and financial position.